SiCoUK/php-epl-printer/README.md

 # PHP EPL Printer
 ======================

-A library containing helper methods to make printing EPL (specifically to Zebra Printers) easier.
+A library containing helper methods to make printing EPL (Eltron Programming Language) easier.
 This library uses command line printing which is being developed on Windows.

+## Compatible Printers

+In theory this should work with any Windows printer that supports EPL (Eltron Programming Language).

 Tested With:
 Zebra LP2844 (USB) Direct Thermal Printer